-The sampling techniques described the selection of schools that participated in the study as well as respondents.
-This was presented in the subsequent sections.
+The sampling techniques describe the selection of schools that participated in the study as well as respondents.
+This is presented in the subsequent sections.

-3.5.1 Selection of schools
+3.5.1 Selection of schools.

-A list of all primary schools in Kameke County were obtained from District Education Office and were used as the sampling frame.
+A list of all primary schools in Nabwigulu sub-county was obtained from Municipality Education Office and will be used as the sampling frame.
 Stratified sampling was used to select schools for study.
-Primary schools were categorized according to ownership, hence private and government owned primary schools.
-By stratifying primary schools according to ownership, it facilitated comparison of motivators and teacher performance in each category of schools.
-Out of the 19 primary schools in Kameke County , 12 primary schools will be studied (6 private aided and 6 government aided) to attain balanced representation in the sample.
+Primary schools were categorized according to ownership; hence private and government owned primary schools.
+By stratifying primary according to ownership, it facilitates comparison of motivators and teacher performance in each category of schools.
+Out of the 19 primary schools in Nabwigulu sub-county, 12 primary schools were studied (6 private aided and 6 government aided) to attain balanced representation in the sample.

-3.5.2 Selection of respondents
+3.5.2 Selection of respondents.

-The respondents of the study included teachers as primary respondents, head teachers District Education Officer and SMC members.
+The respondents of the study included teachers as primary respondents, head teachers Municipal Education Officer and SMC members.
 Simple random sampling was used to select teacher respondents.
-A total of 113 teachers (primary respondents) from 12 primary schools in Kameke County participated in the study.
+A total of 113 teachers (primary respondents) from 12 primary schools in Nabwigulu sub-county participated in the study.
 Their selection involved simple random sampling.
-Of the 160 target respondents, Krejcie and Morgan (1970) as reported in Amin (2005) Table of Sample Size Determination suggests a minimum sample size of 113 to be selected and this will be followed by the researcher.
-Specific attention will be paid to inclusion of both male and female teachers in the study sample.
+Of the 160 target respondents, Krejcie and Morgan (1970) as reported in Amin (2005) Table of sample size Determination suggests a minimum sample size of 113 to be selected and this was followed by the researcher.
+Specific attention was paid to inclusion of both male and female teachers in the study sample.

-The process of simple random sampling involved writing all names of teachers in each school on pieces of paper that was folded, put in a container and mixed up together.
-One paper was picked at random without replacement.
-The name of a teacher on the picked paper were the ones included in the study.
+The process of simple random sampling involved writing all names of teachers in each school on pieces of paper that were folded, put in a container and mixed up together on one paper was picked at random without replacement.
+The name of a teacher on the picked paper was the one to include in the study.
 This was done for government and private aided schools in the study area.

-The 12 head teachers of the selected schools were purposively selected as well as one Pallisa District Education Officer (DEO).
+The 12 head teachers of the selected schools were purposively selected as well as one Kamuli Municipal Education Officer (MEO).
 However, 9 members of the school management committees also participated in one focus group discussion.
-Originally, 12 SMC members were targeted but only 9 turned up on the day for the discussion.
+Originally, 12 SMC members will be targeted but only 9 turned up on the day for discussion.
 SMC members participated in the study to represent parents' views regarding teacher performance in schools.
-The DEO participated in the study because he is the government representative and supervisor education standards and welfare of teachers in Kameke county.
-Teachers on the other hand, were implementers of effective teaching where they were expected to exhibit a high degree of performance.
-Overall, 135 respondents participated in the study (113 teachers as primary respondents; 12 head teachers and 1 DEO as key informants as well as 9 SMC members as focus group discussion participants).
+The MEO participated in the study because he is the government representative and supervisor education standards and welfare of teachers in the division.
+Teachers on the other hand, are implementers of the effective teaching where they are expected to exhibit a high degree of performance.
+Overall, 135 respondents participated in the study (113 teachers as primary respondents; 12 head teachers and 1 MEO as key informants as well as 9 SMC members as focus group discussion participants).